-The good news is that lenders are fully aware of the coronavirus retention scheme which allows employees to be furloughed.
-Rather than receiving your full salary, you’ve only been receiving 80%, which is capped up to £2,500 a month.
+The good news is that lenders are fully aware of the coronavirus retention scheme, which allows employees to be furloughed.
+Rather than receiving your full salary, you’ve only received 80%, which is capped at up to £2,500 a month.

 Many borrowers had mortgages agreed in principle before they went on furlough.
 Furthermore, you may have just returned to work and need more information about getting a mortgage after being furloughed.

-We’ll explain how you can get a mortgage after being furloughed and how best to prepare your application.
+We’ll explain how to get a mortgage after being furloughed and how best to prepare your application.
 Our advisors are also available to help you further.